Curious About Benadryl for Dogs? Ask Your Veterinarian

 If your dog takes any medications for pain or other sedatives, interactions should be discussed with your veterinarian prior to administering this antihistamine.
 Working animals such as police dogs, sight dogs and hearing dogs should not be given this type of medication.
 Your veterinarian will be able to tell you the appropriate dose and frequency for your dog’s weight, age, and health.

-While considering Benadryl for dogs can be safe and effective, always check with your veterinarian before using it or if you have any concerns.
+While Benadryl for can be safe and effective for dogs, always check with your veterinarian before using it or if you have any concerns.